teaforthecat/bones-http/README.md

 time to the browser.
 It is really simple to set up - if you have some experience with streaming data or Clojure's lazy sequences.
 Here are some things you need to know about a bones event-handler: There can be only one event-stream handler.
-It does not have a schema attached to it like the other handlers, and it must return a stream, or anything that Manifold can turn into a source.
+It does not have a spec attached to it like the other handlers, and it must return a stream, or anything that Manifold can turn into a source.

 ```clojure